quale-quest/sql-mvc/doc/Theory/incedental_complexity.md

 | Endpoint trust complexity       | Internet| vs | LAN    | very high	  |

 (this is a short and subjective list for illustration only )

+This can be called Complex Incidental Complexity (CIC)

 As a result some language/ecosystems are known to be better choices for some problem domains, and It could be argued that all languages / platforms got started due to an attempt to reduce some unacceptably high complexity vector in another language.